 So now you know how to ride Amtrak!
 Go forth and conquer (and let me know if I missed anything in the comments).

-A newly-minted Mount Holyoke College Alum, Abby is never happier than when she is headed some place new.
+A Mount Holyoke College Alum, Abby is never happier than when she is headed someplace new.

 This is likely why her dream (and current career goal) is to join the Foreign Service.
 After studying abroad in Edinburgh, Scotland, she decided that the best kind of weather is a rainy day in the city.
-A native of northern New York State, she now lives in Washington, DC.
+She is a native of northern New York State.

 You can follow her on Twitter here.